oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/Readme.md

 ## Lab 2: Train a custom key value extraction model in OCI Document Understanding

-In [Lab 2](./lab-02-model_training.md) you learn how to train a key value detection model under Document Understanding Service in OCI console
+In [Lab 2](./lab-02-model_training.md) you learn how to train a key value extraction model under Document Understanding Service in OCI console

 ## Lab 3: Call your model in the OCI Console